-• Health Sciences: This interdisciplinary bachelor program is focused on the quickly changing health care and health science industries.
+• Health Sciences: This bachelor program focuses on the quickly changing health care and health science industries.
 It is organized around five concentrations: biomedical sciences, environment and health, disability and chronic illness, global health and health throughout the lifespan.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|